kreimanlab/neural_net_robustness/README.md

 use the `run_lsf.sh` script, for instance:

     ./run_lsf.sh run.py --model alexnet
-Note that this script is tailored to the Orchestra cluster at the Harvard Medical School, specifically a queue named `gpu` is assumed to exist.
+Note that this script is tailored to our own cluster, specifically a queue named `gpu` is assumed to exist.